ICG : Notification of Share Transaction

 Notification of Share Transaction

-The Company has received notification that on 28 September 2022 Andrew Sykes, a Non-Executive Director of the Company, bought 5,000 ordinary shares in the Company at a price of 996 pence per share.
+The Company has received notification that on 3 October 2022 Kathryn Purves, a Non-Executive Director of the Company, bought 10,000 ordinary shares in the Company at a price of 974 pence per share.

-As a result of this transaction Andrew Sykes and his connected persons hold a total of 20,000 ordinary shares, being 0.06% of the ordinary share capital of the Company (excluding treasury shares).
+As a result of this transaction Kathryn Purves and her connected persons hold a total of 20,737 ordinary shares, being 0.007% of the ordinary share capital of the Company (excluding treasury shares).

 Contacts: